"How Should I Go On Living?": Letter and Reply Inside Bnei Baruch

 Why the Bcc matters

-One detail makes the episode sharper: the blind copy to alonrozbb@gmail.com.
-Formally, this is a personal appeal from a student to a teacher.
+One detail sharpens the episode: the blind copy to alonrozbb@gmail.com.
+Formally, a personal appeal from student to teacher.
 In practice, another person is already in the channel: Alon Rozenfeld.
-The student does not see him.
+The student doesn’t see him.

 After that, the reply reads differently.
-It no longer looks like spontaneous sincerity.
-The complaint arrives, a trusted person is placed in blind copy, the leadership sends a short formula, and the episode is closed.
+Spontaneous sincerity — gone.
+The complaint arrives, a trusted person is placed in blind copy, the leadership fires back a short formula, and the episode is closed.

 How should I go on living?

-Aleshin’s question, “How should I go on living?”, remains unanswered.
-He receives a reason not to trust himself.
+Aleshin’s question — “How should I go on living?” — remains unanswered.
+What he gets instead is a reason not to trust himself.

 The force of the letter is its simplicity.
-A question about lies is not checked; it is returned to the sender as a problem of “egoism.”
-A personal appeal almost immediately enters a staff channel: the blind copy stands at alonrozbb@gmail.com.
+A question about lies is not checked — it’s returned to the sender as a problem of “egoism.”
+A personal appeal enters a staff channel almost immediately: the blind copy sits at alonrozbb@gmail.com.

-A signal from inside was returned as blame.
+A signal from inside, returned as blame.
 Everything is visible in one letter: a personal appeal, a blind copy, and a reply that does not answer.